 First, the products you have with you can make all of the difference.
 Whether they help with a firm place to rest your head or an eyemask to block out the overhead light of the passenger in front of you, what you have with you matters.

-The EverSnug Travel Blanket and Pillow works great for long flights because it’s lightweight and can be used as a blanket or a pillow.
+The EverSnug Travel Blanket and Pillow works great for long flights because it’s lightweight and dual-purpose.
 You can leave it in its case for use as a comfy pillow, but you can also unzip your EverSnug to use the plush 65-inch by 40-inch blanket inside.
 This product is not only affordable, but it’s perfect for those times you may need a pillow or a blanket but not both.

 “I can’t explain how this bizarre comma and banana shape works better for me, but I love it,” LeBlanc says.
 “It’s easily stored when deflated, rolling up like a croissant.”